 Secret pockets can be sewn on the inside of pants and shirts to conceal valuables.
 They can be placed anywhere, but should be equipped with buttons or zippers to preclude casual loss.
 A belt pocket can be made to slip onto your belt and fold over to be worn down inside your pants.
 The conventional moneybelt, to be strapped around the waist and worn beneath clothing, is available from travel outfitters.
 This is the best way to keep money and credit cards safe.
 However, don’t keep your day-to-day money here.
 Reaching for your money belt at the register isn’t smart and defeats the purpose.

-For more information on safety and security, see the following links on the U.S. Department of State website:
+For more information on safety and security, see the following links: